kenschenke/broncocast/README.md

 and React.js for the client.

 Email messages are sent using [MailGun](http://www.mailgun.com), a low-cost email delivery service.
-If your volume is low, the setvice is free.
+If your volume is low, the service is free.
 SMS text messages are sent using [Twilio](http://www.twilio.com), a low-cost SMS delivery service.